petercz1/video_reformatter/README.md

 * mediainfo
 * php 7.x

-I kno wthere are wrappers for
+I kno wthere are wrappers for ffmpeg and mediainfo

 ## installation